An average person spends 90,000 hours at work over a lifetime.

 Data entry almost requires no skills if you know how to use a computer well.
 For me, the task wasn’t challenging at all.
-But, there’s always a way to bring mastery in your work.
+But, there’s always a way to bring mastery to your work.

-So I gave myself the challenge to improve typing.
+So I gave myself the challenge to improve my typing.
 You could achieve mastery in terms of speed or accuracy of typing.
 Or you could learn to type the right way (placing fingers correctly).
 Once you’ve mastered that too, you could use the next trick which is to…

 2. Give Yourself Autonomy Or Constraints

 If your job has a pre-determined set of directions or restrictions, you can give yourself the freedom to do things your own way.

 Let’s go back to the example we’ve been talking about.